germanbisurgi/vue-app/README.md

 # Vue App Template

-A Vue.js application template configured with webpack for quick setup and development.
+A Vue.js application template configured with vite for quick setup and development.

 ## Introduction

 Vue App Template is a project scaffold for Vue.js applications.
-It comes pre-configured with webpack, allowing you to start building your Vue applications quickly and efficiently.
+It comes pre-configured with vite, allowing you to start building your Vue applications quickly and efficiently.

 ## Installation